Suspect in crash that killed 5 charged in 42-count indictment

 RAW VIDEO: Moments after crash, frantic 911 call

+In court Thursday, he made faces at times and even rolled his eyes as prosecutors described him as remorseless.
+They also called him a drug dealer, a gang member, and someone who was looking to "get busy on the boys," that is, take police on a high speed chase no matter what the cost.

 Police were alerted to the stolen vehicle by the STARS GPS vehicle-tracking system.
-But there was no police pursuit, in part because officers could not keep up with the Camaro.
+But there was no police pursuit, they said, in part because officers could not keep up with the Camaro.

+"To be precise, he was traveling at the point of initial impact, speed of 154 miles per hour," Suffolk County District Attorney Tim Sini said.
+"That is faster than commercial jets go to take off."

 Three of the people killed were members of the same family, identified as 55-year-old Jacquelyn McCoy, her 36-year-old daughter Mary Alice Booker, her son 33-year-old Anthony McCoy.
 McCoy's friend, 42-year-old Tameka Foster, was also killed.
 Both Turner's passenger, identified as 19-year-old Lonidell Skinner, and a dog were ejected from the Camaro and also died.